-- Read the Bible (The Bible is God's revelation of Himself.
-You get to know Him as He reveals Himself in Scripture.) - Pray (Prayer is conversation with God.) - o Talk to God in prayer - o Listen to God in prayer - Worship God (Worship is a time of focused reflection upon God, thanking Him for what He's done, and learning more about Him.) - Listen to biblically based preaching and teaching - Time in nature (The invisible attributes of God are clearly seen by what has been made.
-Romans 1). - IN ALL OF THESE THINGS, WE GET TO KNOW HIM WHEN THE FOCUS IS ON HIM.
+- Read the Bible.
+The Bible is God's revelation of Himself.
+You get to know Him as He reveals Himself in Scripture. - Pray.
+Prayer is conversation with God.
+Talk to God and listen to God in prayer. - Worship God.
+Worship is a time of focused reflection upon God, thanking Him for what He's done and learning more about Him. - Listen to biblically-based preaching and teaching. - Spend time in nature.
+The invisible attributes of God are clearly seen by what has been made (Romans 1).

+In all of these things, we get to know God when the focus is on Him.
 We're not just reading the Bible to gain information; we are reading the Bible to know Him.
 We're not just going to church because we should; we are going to church to know Him.
 We are not just praying to tell God what we need; we are praying to know His heart on what we're facing.
 We get to know God by spending time with God where the focus is on God.

 When we spend time with God (getting to know God), God lives His life through us.
-Christianity is not you living for God; Christianity is God living His life through you.
-For God to live effectively through you, you must get to know Him (by spending time with Him), and submit to His plan.
+Christianity is not about you living for God; Christianity is God living His life through you.
+For God to live effectively through you, you must get to know Him (by spending time with Him) and submit to His plan.

-The more you get to know God, His heart, His desires, His work, His kingdom, His character-the more you will see how He wants to live through you in the moment.
+The more you get to know God (His heart, His desires, His work, His kingdom, His character), the more you will see how He wants to live through you in the moment.
 Our actions flow out of our love relationship with God.